All Episodes

 jordan holmes

-He just owns one?
+He has, he just owns one.

-He made one?
+He made one.

-He knows of one?
+He knows of one.

 dan friesen